 7. Make your case with the Unified Platform.

 A. NPA Weblinks - Start here.

 In addition to the below 16 areas you may be looking for documentation on a specific person or organization.
 Here is a resource for that: Don’t Let These People or Organizations Fool You.
 For those who think the answer is to reform the democrats from within see The Democratic Party is the More Effective of Two Evils.
-As with the below 16 areas, these are continuously updated.
+The below 16 areas are continuously updated.

 - Civil Rights In addition to documenting other civil rights violations, we have provided specific references documenting torture.

 - The Economy - If you want to advocate about a specific part of the economic problem, I have provided separate references for banks, democrats, employment - including real percentages, the rise of temporary employment without benefits and the demise of retirement; inequality, social security and medicare, taxes including increasing privatization and our declining infrastructure, and disastrous trade agreements including the TPP (Trans Pacific Partnership).